 SPORTS AND PLAY FACILITIES Current Provision K2 Leisure centre - 50 m swimming pool, athletics track, climbing wall, gymnastics facility, sports halls, squash courts and indoor bowls Bewbush Centre sports hall and gym Sports facilities at Oriel School and Ifield Community College used by public 12 health and fitness facilities, Indoor bowls rink Indoor tennis and outdoor tennis courts 30 playing fields 75 play areas of varying sizes Skate Park Parkour facilities BMX track Watersports on Tilgate Lake Evidence Base Open Space, Sport and Recreation Study (PMP and Leisure and the Environment 2013) Playing Pitch Study (Leisure and the Environment 2013) Play Facilities (Investment Proposals, Crawley Borough Council November 2013) Assessment of Playing Pitch Usage/Quality (Crawley Borough Council 2010) Current Findings Studies assessed quality, quantity and accessibility standards for each typology.
 Overall provision and range of facilities in the town is good but distribution across the borough varies.
-There are potential surplus sites which could be used for other types of development and facilitate new facilities and enhancement of retained open space.
 Priorities for new provision are for allotments and youth provision in some areas of the town.
 Quality of existing provision should be improved: Enhance existing facilities of children and young people; Sports pitch surfaces, drainage and changing facilities.
 Consider the need for a new 3G pitch for competitive football and other sports for training and small-sided competition.
 Future Studies and Plans New playing pitches and play areas to be provided as part of the Forge Wood development.
 Sport England recommends a review of open space, sport and recreation every five years and refresh once a year.
 A study has been commissioned to assess Open Space, Indoor Sports, and Playing Pitch provision in light of the growth projected during the period covered by the Local Plan review document.
+This will include assessment of whether there are potential surplus sites which could be used for other types of development, potentially in combination with establishment of new facilities and/or enhancement of retained open space.
 Phasing Conditions relating to the Forge Wood development require provision of playing fields.
-Funding Additional/improved provision through S106 and CIL CBC Play Strategy Summary Existing evidence points to generally sufficient provision in most types of open space and sports facilities, with deficiencies in quantity of some types in some areas, and some deficiencies in quality of provision.
+Funding Additional/improved provision through S106 and CIL.
+CBC Play Strategy.
+Summary Existing evidence points to generally sufficient provision in most types of open space and sports facilities, with deficiencies in quantity of some types in some areas, and some deficiencies in quality of provision.
 This position is to be reassessed as part of the Open Space study commissioned by the council.
 In some areas there are opportunities to consolidate open space whilst enhancing retained open space to better meet the needs of residents.